Home

 At her funeral on Friday police beat mourners carrying her casket, prompting more criticism of Israeli authorities.

-Steve Coogan, Kathryn Hahn, Mark Ruffalo, Susan Sarandon and Tilda Swinton had been among the signatories to a letter published by Artists for Palestine UK that known as for “full accountability for the perpetrators of this crime and everyone involved in authorising it”.
+Steve Coogan, Kathryn Hahn, Mark Ruffalo, Susan Sarandon and Tilda Swinton had been among the signatories to a letter published by Artists for Palestine UK that known as for “full accountability for the perpetrators of this crime and everyone concerned in authorising it”.

 Quelle: www.theguardian.com